Abdullah-yasir/cypress-testcases-files-gen/README.md

 Running above command will ask you to:

--   Select the folder to put test case in.
+1. Select the folder to put test case in ( if e2e dir contains directories ).
--   Enter description of the test case.
+2. Enter description of the test case.

 After hitting `enter` it creates two files: